open-dis/dis-tutorial/CoordinateSystems.md

 In addition some maps use datums other than WGS-84 for the shape of the earth.
 The Australians use a datum called GDA-94 on their maps because that works well for modeling the layout of land in Australia; it replaced an earlier datum called AGD-84.
 Historically the Japanese and Indians have also used their own datums for mapping, as have many nations, and states within the US, because they predate the creation of WGS-84 and GPS, and because they tend to work well for the region of the earth that the map describes.
 Datums have been argued about for centuries, and it's quite easy to come across a map that does not use WGS-84.
 Even though the US government has a National Geospatial Intelligence Agency responsible for mapping, the fact is that LVC simulations often use maps or geo-referenced entities from many non-government sources that use different map datums.

 The problem is that using different datums also causes the models for the shape of the earth to differ.
 Imagine a single entity that has its position described as being 36.5973° N, 121.8731° W. The latitude and longitude lines are clamped to the surface of the earth, and two maps are using different datums.
-See figure X. There are two different 3D surfaces that the datums describe.
-An entity described with the same latitude and longitude will be in two different places.
+See figure X. The datums describe two different 3D surfaces.
+An entity described with the same latitude and longitude will be in two different locations in 3D space.
 Their locations depend on the datum the map uses in addition to the latitude and longitude.

 Figure X. (two curves, describe a surface. same lat/lon, different 3D positions.)